Penn Central Transportation Co. v. New York City

 Penn Central Transportation Co. v.
 New York City, 438 U.S. 104 (1978), was a landmark United States Supreme Court decision on compensation for regulatory takings.
+Penn Central sued New York City after the New York City Landmark Preservation Commission denied its bid to build a large office building on top of Grand Central Terminal.
+The Supreme Court ruled in the city's favor.

 Events leading up to the case

 New York City Landmarks Law

 The New York City Landmarks Law was signed into effect by Mayor Robert F. Wagner, Jr., in 1965.
 This law was passed after New York citizens grew concerned over the loss of culturally significant structures such as Pennsylvania Station, demolished in 1963.
 The Landmarks Law's purpose is to protect structures that are significant to the city and still retain their ability to be properly used.
 This law is enforced by the New York City Landmarks Preservation Commission.

 Railroad decline

 Use of railroad systems saw its peak in the 1920s and began to falter in the mid-to-late 1930s.
 World War II revitalized use of the railroad systems in the early 1940s and brought the industry back to prior success.
 While this period saw nearly half of Americans using the railroad systems, by the late 1940s, there was once again a steep decline in railroad use.
 That put many of the railroad companies out of business and left others to find new ways to increase revenue.